symbol/symbol-docs/source/guides/metadata/assigning-metadata-entries-to-a-namespace.rst

         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

 .. note:: If a namespace was owned by a different account, you would need to set the :ref:`aggregate as bonded <aggregate-bonded>`.
-Then, the namespace owner needs to accept the metadata request by :doc:`cosigning the transaction <../aggregate/signing-announced-aggregate-bonded-transactions>`.
+Then, the namespace creator needs to accept the metadata request by :doc:`cosigning the transaction <../aggregate/signing-announced-aggregate-bonded-transactions>`.

 3. Sign and announce the **AggregateTransaction** to the network.